 Alleluia!
 Christ is Risen!

-A tiny Garden of Gethsemane was planted, around a mini rock tomb, by members of St Margaret's Sunday club, 'Jesus and Me'.
+A tiny Garden of Gethsemane was planted, around a mini rock tomb, by members of St Margaret's Sunday club.

 Daffodils, bluebells and delicate greenery were placed to adorn the display and on Easter morning - the stone was rolled back!